jbriales/nomie-backup-tools/README.md

   entry keeping only the highest `_rev` value.
 Running `python3 clear.py` will guide you through the process of clearing the backup.
 It creates a backup of the backup, so you personal data won't be lost.
+* `nomie2to3.py` - This converts a Nomie 2 Dropbox backup file to an ical file for importing events into Nomie 3.
+This file can be imported into Google Calendar and many other calendar systems.

 # Contributions and Requests